HAROS-framework/haros-design-docs/v4/python-pkgs.md

 It does, but the development process requires careful version and dependency management.
 Perhaps some of it could be automated with scripts.

+A benefit of this approach is that it is easier to keep the core *minimal*.
+It allows optional features (e.g., parsing Python) to be installed separately at any point in time.

 ### Distribution: `haros-metamodel`

 Library with the HAROS metamodel.